MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 - Read the data with the methods related to the primitive types such as ``readBoolean()`` or ``readByte()``.

-   - This is designed for when the extended data you send through the Event Queue is a C structure with multiple fields.
+   - The reader is designed to parse C-struct data.
    - To use the methods, **your fields must follow this alignment:**

       - A **boolean** (1 byte) will be 1-byte aligned.